rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

   been received by the OS (an app like netcat or rsyslog will never see them)

-- if that doesn't help, you a network monitor (or tcpdump, Wireshark, ...) to verify that the network packet at least reaches the system.
+- if that doesn't help, use a network monitor (or tcpdump, Wireshark, ...) to verify that the network packet at least reaches the system.

 If you saw the test message arrive at the central server, the problem